-Yes, international students are included in the Next Step destination survey and the Queensland Government is very keen to hear from international students.
+Yes, international students are included in the Next Step surveys and the Queensland Government is very keen to hear from international students.
 The success of their schooling is just as important as that of other students.

 Yes, if former students are unable or unavailable to complete the survey, parents can complete the survey by phone or online on behalf of that student.

-The Queensland Curriculum and Assessment Authority provides details of former students to the Queensland Government Statistician's Office so that young adults can be contacted for the survey and for no other purpose.
+The Queensland Curriculum and Assessment Authority provides details of former students to the Queensland Government Statistician's Office so that school leavers can be contacted for the survey and for no other purpose.

 No. Answers are combined with answers from other students from the same school before being provided to the school.
-Young adults can not be individually identified by any of the information provided in the Next Step or Early School Leavers survey results.
+Data is reported in a way that school leavers can not be individually identified by any of the information provided in any of the Next Step survey results.

 Responses to the surveys are kept strictly confidential.
 The information collected by the Queensland Government Statistician's Office is protected by the Statistical Returns Act 1896 (QLD), which means that legal penalties apply to anyone who releases responses in a way that identifies that person.

-The Next Step survey complements the surveys that many schools conduct themselves.
+The Next Step surveys complement the surveys that many schools conduct themselves.
 Schools' surveys may ask different questions and be linked to advice for past students.
-The Next Step survey provides an opportunity for schools to compare the destinations of their students with statewide and regional patterns.
+The Next Step surveys provide an opportunity for schools to compare the destinations of their students with statewide and regional patterns.

 Yes, the surveys will be repeated each year with students who completed Year 12 or left school in the previous year.
 This is a long-term Queensland Government commitment to assist schools to enhance pathways for their students.

-For further information about the background, purpose or reporting for Next Step and Early School Leavers, please contact the Next Step team.
+For further information about the background, purpose or reporting for Next Step surveys, please contact the Next Step team.